 The Trader Mindset or the Psychology of Trading

-I recommend reading the work of Dr. Brett Steenbarger for insight into the psychology of trading.
-The following are his thoughts on how traders respond to losing money:
+The work of Dr. Brett Steenbarger offers insight into the psychology of trading.
+The following are his thoughts from an article in Forbes on how traders respond to losing money:

 Over time, distinct differences in outcomes became evident among the three groups.
 The first group was most prone to blow up, as they doubled down on risk-taking precisely at the times they were trading their worst.
 Frustration, for them, led to reactive and often destructive decision making.

-- For the Option Trader.
 Find strategies that you understand well.
 Use them when you believe market conditions are appropriate (i.e., covered call writing and naked put selling work well in a slightly bullish environment; iron condors work well when market volatility has been high but is steadily decreasing).
 Track the results.
 Figure out how well the market environment that you anticipated became reality.
 Over time, you will discover which strategies work well—not only because the strategy itself was viable—but more importantly because you adopted it at the right time.
-Develop the discipline to take those inevitable losses; know when enough is enough and exit winning trades when the remaining potential profit has become too small to justify the risk of earning the last few nickels on a trade.
+Develop the discipline to take those inevitable losses.
+Know when enough is enough and exit winning trades when the remaining potential profit has become too small to justify the risk of earning the last few nickels on a trade.

-- For the Technical Analyst.
-Learn chart reading.
+Learn how to read charts.
 This takes time and is never something you can learn overnight.
 Even though there is no guarantee of success, any edge helps.
-If you get a buy signal, then it is okay to get long -- even when you know the signal may be wrong.
+If you get a buy signal, then it is okay to get along—even when you know the signal may be wrong.
 But your success comes from cutting losses and from studying all the signals.
 Learn which ones work often and which are no better than break even.
 Study the results and gain an additional edge by knowing which ones work for you.